amrvac/amrvac/doc/radiative_cooling.md

 <i></i> | 'Colgan_DM'   | The original table by Colgan & Feldman 2008 <br> At lower temperatures: Dalgarno & McCray 1972 with a pre-set ionization fraction of 1.e-3
 Piecewise power laws  | 'Hildner'  | Hildner 1974
 <i></i> | 'FM'       | Hildner 1974, but modified with constraints on the radiative timescales as in Forbes & Malherbe 1991
-<i></i> | 'RP'       | Rosner 1978, extended by Priest 1982 and implemented as given in the PhD thesis of Van Der Linden 1991
+<i></i> | 'Rosner'       | Rosner 1978, extended by Priest 1982 and implemented as given in the PhD thesis of Van Der Linden 1991
 <i></i> | 'Klimchuk'   | Klimchuk et al. 2008

 With the exception of the SPEX table (which is rather more complicated),